 - Thumping on takeoff or stopping

 Another known problem for the DSG is to have faults with the mechatronic/Valve Body.
 This is a highly complex unit that involves electrics, hydraulics, and a computer (mechatronic).
 Basically, it is like its brain, and this unit often needs to be replaced.

 Due to the complex nature of these transmissions, diagnosis of any of these symptoms is crucial.
 A Series of checks need to be done first as some symptoms can result from programming, software or servicing.

-If you have any questions or need to test your DSG/DCT transmission, need a DSG mechatronic repair, call for a no-obligation free test drive.
+If you have any questions or need to test your DSG/DCT transmission, or need a DSG mechatronic repair, call for a no-obligation test drive.
 With our service and knowledge, you can be assured that Kaspa transmissions will steer you in the right direction with your DSG

 DSG Gearbox servicing